WebAhead5/CSS-Project-TeamTarzan/README.md

 - [x] Part 3: Designing And Building The Website

-The essential part of designing and building this website were planning it beforehand and splitting the work for each team member so that everything can be done and built within speed and efficiency.
+The essential part of designing and building this website was planning it beforehand and splitting the work for each team member so that everything can be done and built with speed and efficiency.

 - [ ] Part 4: Presenting it to the class